statecharts/statecharts.github.io/_glossary/transition.md

 A [self transition](self-transition.html){:.glossary} is a transition that goes from and to the same state.

+A [local transition](local-transition.html){:.glossary} is a transition that does not exit the source state, but the target state _must_ be a substate of the source state.

 ## Notation

 A transition is depicted as a curved arrow.
 The name of the event that triggers the transition is written close by, perhaps on top of the arrow.